-This program applies to once-in-alifetime animals as well as limited-entry and general-season buck deer and bull elk.
+This program applies to once-in-a-lifetime animals as well as limited-entry and general-season buck deer and bull elk.

-To turn in a poacher, you can use any of the methods listed at wildlife.utah. aov/utip:
+To turn in a poacher, you can use any of the methods listed at wildlife.utah.gov/utip:

-- Call our hotline: 1-800-662-3337 - Submit a tip through the UTDWR law enforcement app - Text DWR conservation officers at 847411 - Submit an online report at wildlife. utah.gov/utip lance in the following units:
+- Call our hotline: 800-662-3337 - Submit a tip through the UTDWR law enforcement app - Text DWR conservation officers at 847411 - Submit an online report at wildlife. utah.gov/utip

-For details about this reward permit program, please visit wildlife.utah.gov/earn-a-reward.html or see Utah Admin.
+For details about this reward permit program, please visit wildlife.utah.gov/ earn-a-reward or see Utah Admin.
 Rule R657-51 at wildlife.utah.gov/rules.